 Cheap Source of Finance

-Factoring, be it receivables, invoices or letters of credit is a very cheap source of working capital finance.
-This is because banks don’t charge interest on factoring, they only deduct a percentage of invoice value which is again very cheap.
+Factoring, be it receivables, invoices, or letters of credit, is a very cheap source of working capital finance.
+This is because banks don’t charge interest on factoring.
+They only deduct a percentage of invoice value which is again very cheap.
 Let’s understand it better with an example.
 Suppose you have a letter of credit worth USD 10,000.00 which you will recover after 60 days.
-If you need the money and use your overdraft facility it will cost a minimum 7% interest rate.
-Which means you are paying approximately USD 115.00 (10,000 X .07 X 60/365) as the interest rate.
-On the other hand, say if you are factoring that letter of credit and bank decides charge 1% of the value of the letter of credit, then you pay USD 100.00.
-And let’s not forget that we have calculated the bank interest with the minimum market interest rate, the interest rate is usually higher.
+If you need the money and use your overdraft facility, it will cost a minimum 7% interest rate.
+This means you are paying approximately USD 115.00 (10,000 X .07 X 60/365) as the interest rate.
+On the other hand, say if you are factoring that letter of credit and the bank decides to charge 1% of the value of the letter of credit, then you pay USD 100.00.
+And let’s not forget that we have calculated the bank interest with the minimum market interest rate; the interest rate is usually higher.

 Source of Finance regardless of Credit History

 When factoring a letter of credit, banks do not look at your credit history.
-This is because factoring is not a loan and you are not supposed to repay anything.
-It is a one-time transaction and bank is not concerned about how you performed in the past.
+This is because factoring is not a loan, and you are not supposed to repay anything.
+It is a one-time transaction, and the bank is not concerned about how you performed in the past.
 It will only check if the letter of credit is recoverable.
-So if one has a bad credit history, factoring a letter of credit can be a very good method to obtain short-term finance.
+So if one has a bad credit history, factoring in a letter of credit can be a very good method to obtain short-term finance.

 Letter of Credit as Collateral

-Another very common method to obtain the letter of credit finance is to mortgage a letter of credit for a bank loan.
+Another very common method to obtain a letter of credit finance is to mortgage a letter of credit for a bank loan.
 From a banker’s perspective, letters of credit are very strong collateral as the recovery rate is almost 100%.
 Therefore banks lend generously against a letter of credit.
 One can get a bank loan of up to 80% of the value of the letter of credit.
-The bank would check your credit score, payment history, etc. before lending.
-However, all things equal, letter of credit acts as a very good collateral, even better than real estate.
+The bank would check your credit score, payment history, etc., before lending.
+However, all things equal, a letter of credit acts as very good collateral, even better than real estate.